 If a ship was re-registered at another port, it gained a new port rotation number corresponding to the new register entry when the transcript of that arrived in London.
 That number would be the next available port rotation number for the new port.
 The same applied if the ship was re-registered at her existing port (registered de-novo).
 A new port rotation number was allocated, superseding the old one.

 Ships could therefore have several port rotation numbers, one for each registration.
-The reason was that the ship was identified on the crew list by the register number and year (see below) which would have been the most recent registration details.
+The reason was that the ship was identified on the crew list by the register number and year (see Figure 1) which would have been the most recent registration details.
 Also, it was probably simplest for the clerks just to allocate a new port rotation number, rather than searching back (unreliably) or cross-referencing to the old details.

 Similar reasoning was probably why numbers were not re-used when a ship was lost or sold abroad.